-Company Name AMP Planning Period Asset Management Standard Applied SCHEDULE 13 B: REPORT ON AS SSET MANAGEMENT MATU JRITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 59 Asset Management System documentation organisation established to The organisation has not established documentation that describes the main elements of the asset management system.
-The organisation is aware of the need to put documentation in place and is in the process of determining how to document the main elements of its asset management system.
-The organisation in the process of documenting its asset management system and has documentation in place that describes some, but not all, of the main elements of its asset management system and their interaction.
-The organisation has established documentation that comprehensively describes all the main elements of its asset management system and the interactions between them.
+Company Name AMP Planning Period Asset Management Standard Applied SCHEDULE 13 : REPORT ON AS SET MANAGEMENT MATU IRITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 59 Asset Management System documentation The organisation has not established documentation that describes the main elements of the asset management system. put documentation in place and is in the that describes some, but not all, of the The organisation has established documentation that comprehensively describes all the main elements of its asset management system and the interactions between them.
 The documentation is kept up to date.
 The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
 The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
 62 Information management What has the organisation done to determine what its asset management information system(s) should contain in order to support its asset management system?
 The organisation has not considered what asset management information is required.
-The organisation is aware of the need to determine in a structured manner what its asset information system should contain in order to support its asset management system and is in the process of deciding how to do this.
-The organisation has developed a structured process to determine what its asset information system should contain in order to support its asset management system and has commenced implementation of the process.
-The organisation has determined what its asset information system should contain in order to support its asset management system.
+The organisation is aware of the need to determine in a structured manner what its asset information system should contain in order to support its asset management system and is in the process of deciding how to do this. contain in order to support its asset The organisation has determined what its asset information system should contain in order to support its asset management system.
 The requirements relate to the whole life cycle and cover information originating from both internal and external sources.
 The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
 The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
 63 Information management How does the organisation maintain its asset management information system(s) and ensure that the data held within it (them) is of the requisite quality and accuracy and is consistent?
 There are no formal controls in place or controls are extremely limited in scope and/or effectiveness.
-The organisation is aware of the need for effective controls and is in the process of developing an appropriate control process(es).
-The organisation has developed a controls that will ensure the data held is of the requisite quality and accuracy and is consistent and is in the process of implementing them.
-The organisation has effective controls in place that ensure the data held is of the requisite quality and accuracy and is consistent.
+The organisation is aware of the need for effective controls and is in the process of developing an appropriate control process(es). of the requisite quality and accuracy and is consistent and is in the process of The organisation has effective controls in place that ensure the data held is of the requisite quality and accuracy and is consistent.
 The controls are regularly reviewed and improved where necessary.
 The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
 The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-64 Information management How has the organisation's ensured its asset management information system is relevant to its needs?
-The organisation has not considered the need to determine the relevance of its management information system.
-At present there are major gaps between what the information system provides and the organisations needs.
-The organisation understands the need to ensure its asset management information system is relevant to its needs and is determining an appropriate means by which it will achieve this.
-At present there are significant gaps between what the information system provides and the organisations needs.
-The organisation has developed and is implementing a process to ensure its asset management information system is relevant to its needs.
-Gaps between what the information system provides and the organisations needs have been identified and action is being taken to close them.
-The organisation's asset management information system aligns with its asset management requirements.
-Users can confirm that it is relevant to their needs. requirements set out in a recognised
+64 Information management its needs? management information system.
+At present there are major gaps between what the information system provides and the organisations needs. needs and is determining an appropriate means by which it will achieve this.
+At present there are significant gaps between what the information system The organisation has developed and is implementing a process to ensure its asset management information system is relevant to its needs.
+Gaps between what the information system provides and the organisations needs have been identified and action is being taken to close them. management requirements.
+Users can The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
+The assessor is advised to note in the Evidence section why this is the case and the evidence seen.